Mockova/help/checks/problems/index.rst

 Testomato offers simple CSRF protection for forms.
-This means that we are only able to beat CSRF protection if your CSRF token has unlimited validity and the sessions isn't closed between subsequent checks (i.e. for 5 minutes).
+This means that we are only able to beat CSRF protection if your CSRF token has unlimited validity and the sessions aren't closed between subsequent checks (i.e. for 5 minutes).

 This means that in order for CSRF protection support to work, you'll need to ensure that the session started when your form was fetched **does not expire**.